-The Bomaderry AFC is a successful well respected Club with a proud culture and a family friendly approach that caters for all ages (Male & Female).
+The Bomaderry AFC is an inclusive, successful, family friendly Club with a proud culture that caters for all ages (Male & Female).

 With a strong emphasis on commitment and hard work, the Tigers have built up a good name in the local community and are always looking for ways to improve the way they do things to promote the game both on and off the field.

-Whilst participation & enjoyment is paramount, football is also about development and simply having a go.
-If any of these traits appeal to you and you would like to get involved, please contact the Club.
+Whilst participation & enjoyment is paramount, football is also about having fun, developing your skills and simply having a go.
+If you find any of these traits appealing and you would like to get involved, please contact the Club.
 It doesn’t matter how good you are, or where you come from, as long as you are keen to improve and want to be part of a team, then you, your family and your friends are always be welcome at Tigerland.

 The Bomaderry Australian Football Club (BAFC) was formed in late 1969 and entered the South Coast AFL competition in 1970.
 The Club’s original jumpers had long sleeves and were coloured yellow with a blue sash.
 Later, the Club adopted the Richmond Tigers colours of black with a yellow sash.

 The Tigers commenced the 1970 season without a home ground or an official training venue.
 Initially, the Club utilised Thurgate Oval in Bomaderry as a training venue, before finally being allocated Artie Smith Oval as the Club’s home ground.
 Thanks to the assistance of its members, sponsors and the Shoalhaven Council, the Club’s facilities have improved significantly over the years and are now equal if not better than any other Clubs.
 Improvements include an improved playing surface, lighting on both sides of the oval, an electronic scoreboard, interchange & timekeeper huts, an awning and upgrades to the kitchen and clubhouse interior.
 The Clubhouse was officially opened in 1984 by the Honourable John Hatton.